Department of Theatre News

 Current Theatre News

-The director-writer-actor, known for his "Naked Guy" role on TV, takes a queue from Orson Wells to launch podcast series with UNLV students.
+The director-writer-actor, known for his "Naked Guy" role on TV, takes a queue from Orson Welles to launch podcast series with UNLV students.

 Fueled by a long-time curiosity, this alumnus-turned-professor considers his role at UNLV not as a full-time job, but a full-time hobby.